 Who we are and what we do

-The Advising and Access Centre and the Student Success Centre (Agricultural Campus) serve as Dalhousie’s centres for expertise on student accessibility and accommodation.
+Advisors in the Student Accessibility Centre (Halifax Campus) and the Student Success Centre (Agricultural Campus) serve as Dalhousie’s centres for expertise on student accessibility and accommodation.
 Our work is governed by Dalhousie’s Student Accommodation Policy, to best support the needs of Dalhousie students.
 Our teams work with students who request accommodation as a result of:

 - religious obligation